 Before you begin looking properly, see some mortgage advisers, talk through some options, and get some offers on the table.
 Spend time looking into the figures, and work out which mortgage is best for you.
 Once you know how much money you can borrow, this will help you set a maximum budget.

 When you’re searching for a new home, bear the budget in mind at all times.
 Sometimes, you may have a little room for manoeuvre, but if you don’t, resist the temptation to look at houses that are over budget, as this will only result in disappointment.
 If you look at properties that require work, don’t forget to factor in additional costs.
 You may be saving money on the purchase price, but if you need to work urgently, this could tip you over.

 Words of warning

-Buying a house is never easy, but it can be a particularly daunting and challenging process if you’re a first-time buyer.
+Buying a property is never easy, but it can be a particularly daunting and challenging process if you’re a first-time house or flat buyer.
 If you dream of owning your own home, there’s a lot to think about.
 You’ll need to consider your financial situation carefully before you even start booking viewings or searching for your ideal home online.
 Take advantage of expert help, and make sure you’re aware of exactly what is involved, and how much it’s going to cost.
 Good luck!